 Shore to ship addressed message

-The sequence diagram for shore to ship addressed message is shown in Figure 36.
+The sequence diagram for shore to ship addressed message is shown in Figure 33.
 The transfer starts with a Resource Request/Transmission Announcement message to announce the source and destinations of the data session.
-In the same slot, a Resource Allocation message is transmitted to assign a logical channel to the data session.
+In the same slot, a Resource Allocation message is transmitted to assign a Logical Channel to the data session.
 The diagram shows a large multi-fragmented data session.
 Up to 14 fragments are sent before the ship sends a selective NACK indicating which fragments have to be resent.
 The Logical Channel is kept allocated until all fragments have been received by the ship and an ACK has been received or a retry limit has been exceeded.

 The datagram payload has source, destination and format encapsulated for routing and presentation purposes.